 There still seems to be a general lack of awareness of corrosion in fire sprinkler systems industry-wide.
-If you’re ready to learn what’s causing the corrosion in your fire sprinkler system, where it’s occurring, and what you can do to prevent it in the future, the following guide will give you the vital information you need.
+If you’re ready to learn what’s causing the corrosion in your fire sprinkler system, where it’s occurring, and what you can do to prevent it in the future, the following guide will give you the vital corrosion monitoring and control information you need.

 Because of the localized nature of corrosion in fire sprinkler systems, corrosion rates vary greatly throughout the piping system.
 In wet pipe sprinkler systems the corrosion rate will be greatest at the point that is adjacent to any trapped air within the system piping.
 In dry pipe sprinkler systems the corrosion rate will be greatest where trapped water is present.

 This location in each system where air meets water is called the air/water interface.
 As oxygen in the air dissolves into the water it immediately reacts with the first steel it contacts to form iron oxide.
 The air/water interface represents the most active corrosion site within these systems.
 At fluid-packed points within the piping system that are more removed from the trapped air, corrosion rates will be quite low.Given the great variance of corrosion rates in fire sprinkler systems, we recommend developing a proactive strategy for corrosion monitoring systems to address the unknown condition inside system piping.

 As a contractor, you know how important it is to review the governing standards for the industry to help you determine the next steps to take.
 However, because updating these standards can be a drawn-out development process, there is a growing divide between the current standards and the best practices used today.